PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 # Adding connectivity

 Now that we've built our basic circuit and wrote the code to control that circuit, we can start adding connectivity to the project.
-Part of the ARM mbed IoT Device Platform is mbed Cloud, a unified solution to connect devices to the internet and communicate with them regardless of *how* these devices connect to the internet.
+Part of the ARM mbed IoT Device Platform is mbed Cloud, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
 There are libraries available for a variety of connectivity methods, including Ethernet, Wi-Fi and Cellular.
 It's also easy to add new connectivity methods with the [unified networking APIs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/) in mbed OS 5.

 ## Obtaining a device certificate

 All data that goes from the device to mbed Cloud (and vice-versa) is end-to-end encrypted by [mbed TLS](https://tls.mbed.org).
-To set up secure communications we need a security certificate.
-We can get one from the mbed Cloud Portal:
+We need a security certificate to set up secure communication, which we can get from the mbed Cloud Portal:

 1. Go to the [mbed Cloud Portal](https://portal.mbedcloud.com/login) and sign in.
 1. If prompted for your login credentials, use your mbed Cloud credentials.
 These are different from your credentials for the online compiler.